 If your urine looks foamy, it could be because your bladder is full and the urine is hitting the toilet fast enough to stir up the water.
 But conditions that could also cause foamy urine are causes to see your doctor about.

 Find out what makes your urine foam up and what you should do about it if it happens.

 What other symptoms can occur with foamy urine?

-If your urine is foamy, you should also look for other symptoms.
-These additional symptoms could be clues that a medical condition is causing the problem:
+If your urine is foamy, look for other symptoms as well.
+These symptoms could be clues that a medical condition is causing the problem: